Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Luxury (US$170 and up)

-- Pera Palace Hotel – This is one of the most famous Istanbul hotels and is categorized as a ‘museum hotel.’
+• Pera Palace Hotel – One of the most famous hotels in Istanbul and a ‘museum hotel.’
 Guests at the Pera Palace Hotel can dine at one of the 3 restaurants and relax in the spa.

 Mid-range (from US$90 to US$170)